octobercms/docs/backend-relations.md

 Option  | Type | Description
 ------------- | ------------- | -------------
 **context** | Form | context of the form being displayed.
 Can be a string or an array with keys: create, update.
-Default: relation.

 <a name="relationship-types" class="anchor" href="#relationship-types"></a>